bokkypoobah/ConnextProjectContracts/README.md

 ```
 ## challengeThread

 Lets any party submit a challenge to the previously recorded onchain state for the thread so long as dispute timer has not passed.
-To protect against parties calling `startExitThreadWithUpdate` immediately before the `channel.threadClosingTime` expires, counterparties should start the thread exit process themselves and prepare to challenge if they have funds owed to them in the thread.
+To protect against parties calling `startExitThreadWithUpdate` immediately before the `threadClosingTime` expires, counterparties should start the thread exit process themselves and prepare to challenge if they have funds owed to them in the thread.

-1. Verifies that the channel is in the `ThreadDispute` state and that the thread closing time for the provided user has not expired.
+1. Verifies that the channel is in the `ThreadDispute` state.
 2. Verifies that the `msg.sender` is either the hub, sender or receiver in the thread.
-3. Verifies that the thread is already exiting and that the transaction count provided is greater than the onchain `txCount` for the thread.
+3. Verifies that the thread dispute timer has not yet passed and that the transaction count provided is greater than the onchain `txCount` for the thread.
 4. Verifies that the total submitted balances are equal to the total onchain recorded balances from the initial state.
 5. Verifies that the update only *increases* the value of the receiver and strictly increases either wei or token balance.
 This is because threads are *unidirectional*: value can only move from sender→receiver.
 Doing this removes the need for a signature from the receiver.
 6. Verifies the signature using `_verifyThread`.